-Schematic comparing viral concentration detection levels for COVID-19 assays evaluate quantifiable immuno-metabolic signatures associated with progression of severity of the disease or even risk factors for death.
+Schematic comparing viral concentration detection levels for COVID-19 assays https://doi:10.1097/MCP.0000000000000768 mass spectrometry and nuclear magnetic resonance (NMR) can evaluate quantifiable immuno-metabolic signatures associated with progression of severity of the disease or even risk factors for death.
 Correlation between laboratory findings, disease severity, co-morbidities and complications therefore needs to continue to be investigated.

-While future test developments may provide more quantitative measures of viral concentration at a given time and address such measures in patients with low viral loads, the same nonspecific biomarkers may also be elevated in other infectious diseases such as dengue fever, typhoid fever or influenza.
+While future test developments may provide more quantitative measures of pathogen concentration at a given time and address such measures in patients with low viral burden, the same non-specific biomarkers may also be elevated in other infectious diseases such as dengue fever, typhoid fever or influenza.

 Hence, their use remains challenging and no individual biomarker can yet be used reliably to rule an infectious disease in or out.
-Nonetheless, there are emerging indications that mass spectrometry and nuclear magnetic resonance (nmr) can
+Nonetheless, there are emerging indications that